 In consequence of these and other indications of wicked conduct and the reversal of their former nature, I shall not, O chief of the gods, dwell among them (Danavas) any longer.
 There, where I reside, the seven other goddesses with Jaya for their eighth, who love me, who are inseparably associated with me, and who depend upon me, desire to live.
 They are Hope, Faith, Intelligence, Contentment, Victory, Advancement, and Forgiveness.
 She who forms the eighth, viz., Jaya, occupies the foremost place amongst them.
 All of them and myself, having deserted the Asuras (demons) have come to thy domains.
 We shall henceforth reside among the deities who are devoted to righteousness and faith.

-scarce that they may not be even seen by men
+In the kali age, all the vedas become so scarce that they may not be even seen by men.

 In the Krita age the performance of sacrifices was not necessary.
 Such performance became necessary in the Treta age.
 In the dwapara age, sacrifices have begun to fall off.
 In the Kali age, the same is the case with them.
 In Krita age, men, worshipping only one Brahman, looked upon the Richs, the Samans, the Yajuses and the rites and sacrifices that are performed from motives of advantage, as all different from the object of their worship, and practised only Yoga, by means of penances.
 In the Treta age, many mighty men appeared that swayed all mobile and immobile objects.
 (Though the generality of men in that age were not naturally inclined to the practice of righteousness, yet those great leaders forced them to such practice.)